 A few are focused solely on AI, others on Reality TV in general.
 But most sites we've used have nothing to do with the show at all – they're online newspapers, community message boards, hobby sites, tech sites, blogs, and wherever else we find folks discussing the latest episode of American Idol.

-We've pulled opinions from at least 200 different sites so far, and we try to visit three or four new ones each week.
+We've pulled opinions from at least 200 different sites over the years.
 [Back to Top]

 Never fewer than 200, and usually 300 or more.
 [Back to Top]